wallarm/product-documentation/docs/user-guides/settings/integrations/pagerduty.md

 In PagerDuty UI, [set up an integration][link-pagerduty-docs] for any existing service or create a new service specifically for Wallarm:

 1. Go to **Configuration** → **Services**.
-2. Open the settings of the existing service or press the **New Service** button.
+2. Open the settings of the existing service or click the **New Service** button.
 3. Create a new integration:

     *   If you are configuring integrations of the existing service, go to the **Integrations** tab and click the **New Integration** button.